 - Chart D – Setting the displayed data using the fourth query

 - The name of the control displayed at the top of the chart image.

 - The dictionary lists the names of other controls, forms, view pages, categories, applications, and application groups used across the entire application.

 - The dictionary search is used to design the correct control name and to maintain the consistency of the nomenclature throughout the application so that controls with the same meaning located in different places in the application are named in the same way.

 - The width of the control, expressed in pixels.

-- If you do not fill in this input field, the width of the graph will be set to the maximum width of the screen.
+- If you do not fill in this input field, the width of the chart will be set to the maximum width of the screen.

 - The height of the control, expressed in pixels.

-- If you do not fill in this input field, the height of the graph will be set to 460 pixels.
+- If you do not fill in this input field, the height of the chart will be set to 460 pixels.

-- For bar graphs, a height entered between 1 and 50 pixels indicates the height of one bar.
+- For bar charts, a height entered between 1 and 50 pixels indicates the height of one bar.

 - Show legend